Trends in Sustainability Design for the HomeIt’s a good time to be green!

 Here are some green trends to incorporate into your plans.

-If you’re undergoing a major renovation or building a new home, consider greywater plumbing.
-This type of system reuses water drained from washing machines and sinks for toilets and outdoor irrigation.
-It decreases your water consumption and allows you to recycle water immediately.
+If you’re undergoing a major renovation or building new, consider a net zero system.
+This type of system reuses greywater drained from washing machines and sinks for toilets and outdoor irrigation.
+It decreases your water consumption and allows you to recycle water immediately--and return water to the freshwater source.With several water crises in recent years and water shortages predicted in the coming years, this trend will gain even more momentum in 2018.

 Ceramic and porcelain tile are excellent options for a green and healthy home.
 They are no-VOC so you won’t have to worry about your indoor air quality.
 Daltile lets you search for tile by recycled content and other green properties.
 Check it out today!